Sylius/Sylius/components/Pricing/basic_usage.rst

 Basic Usage
 ===========

-In all examples is used an exemplary class implementing **PriceableInterface**, which looks like:
+In all examples we use an exemplary class implementing **PriceableInterface**, which looks like this:

 .. code-block:: php